semrush/intergalactic/website/docs/core-principles/a11y/a11y-design.md

 Make sure that when you zoom in to 200%, the page is still readable and functional, and the user doesn't need to scroll horizontally to see everything.

 People should be also able to increase the size of text to up to 200%.
 This helps those with partial sight to read your content comfortably.
 Although this change is implemented in code, it's important to keep it in mind when designing page layouts.
-Check that the text can flow at a larger size and is not limited by a fixed-width or fixed-height layout.
+Check that the text can flow at a larger size and isn’t limited by a fixed-width or fixed-height layout.

 > **Why it's important**.
 It's important for people with poor eyesight and when browsing the site on a mobile device.